Perusall is committed to making our social learning platform accessible to as many students as possible.

 - Resizable and responsive user interface components, and zooming or resizing to change text size within the reading materials.

 - A "dark mode" with a darker user interface that is more readable in low light conditions.

-In addition, users can enable a number of accessibility options in their own profile:
+In addition, users can enable a number of accessibility options in their own profile settings: